ehmpathy/type-fns/README.md

 ![ci_on_commit](https://github.com/uladkasach/type-fns/workflows/ci_on_commit/badge.svg)
 ![deploy_on_tag](https://github.com/uladkasach/type-fns/workflows/deploy_on_tag/badge.svg)

-A set of type checks, guards, and predicates for simpler, safer, and easier to read code.
+Narrow your codepaths with generic types, type checks, and type guards for simpler, safer, and easier to read code.

-> Check your code paths to balance expressibility vs complexity

 # Purpose

-Simpler, safer, and easier to read code.
+Narrow your codepaths for simpler, safer, and easier to read code.
+- simplify your code paths with type narrowing using type checks (e.g., `isPresent`, `isAPromise`, `isAFunction`, `isOfEnum`, etc)
+- declare your types more readably with powerful extended types (e.g., `PickOne`, `HasMetadata`, etc)

+This library is a collection of generic types, type guards, and type checks we've found the need to define over and over again across different domains, collected in one spot for reusability.

+# Background

-Type guards are built from type checks.
+Type guards are built from type checks, built on a type predicate.
+- type predicate: `value is 'blue'`
 - type check: `const isBlue(value: any): value is 'blue' = value === 'blue'`
 - type guard: `if (isBlue(color)) throw new Error('should be blue')`

-Type guards allow us to check values at runtime - to protect code paths from unwanted values.
-These are very useful with typescript, as typescript will warn you if you dont protect certain code paths from unconstrained inputs and respect the type checking that type guards conduct.

-Type guards allow us to
+Type guards allow us to to inform typescript we've checked the type of a variable at runtime, enabling type narrowing.
-  - make code easier to read and write by using natural human language
-  - make code safer by using type guards to catch more unexpected states and invalid input at runtime faster
-  - make code simpler by limiting code paths based on runtime values
-  - make it easier to work with typescript, by making it easy to satisfy its concerns instead of forcing it to be quiet

-The goal of this library is to define a reusable set of type checks that will add value in the most cases - without adding bloat.

-_For more information about typescripts type predicates and type guards, [see this section in the typescript docs on "narrowing"](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates)_
+_For more information about typescripts type guards, type checks, and type predicates, [see this section in the typescript docs on "narrowing"](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates)_

 # Install